-Fortifications are any buildings build by man and having defensive ability: bailey, ramparts, palisades and any other fortified buildings.
+Fortifications are any buildings build by man and having defensive ability: bailey, ramparts, palisades and any other fortified buildings built by a man.
 They are described in the map legend.

-- 11.1.1 Unit attacking through fortifications has its strength halved. - 11.1.2 Cavalry unit attacking through fortifications loses its CF. - 11.1.3 Movement through fortifications cost additionally:
+- 11.1.1 A unit attacking through fortifications has its SPs halved. - 11.1.2 Cavalry unit attacking through fortifications loses its CF. - 11.1.3 Movement through fortifications cost additionally: